 How to Backup Protected DVDs Using DVDFab DVD Copy?

-DVDFab DVD Copy is an user-friendly tool to back up both protected and unprotected DVDs.
-The program removes common protection systems such as CSS, RC, RCE, APS, and Sony DADC, allowing you to create playable backups without errors.
+DVDFab DVD Copy is a DVD backup tool that can copy both protected and unprotected DVDs.
+Its removes common protection systems such as CSS, RC, RCE, APS, and Sony DADC, allowing you to create playable backups without errors.
 Thanks to GPU acceleration and batch processing, even large collections can be copied efficiently.

 There are six modes in the Copy module: